keptn-contrib/job-executor-service/README.md

 * Run the helm service as a kubernetes job and limit the permissions of it by assigning a different service account to it.
 * Execute infrastructure as code with keptn (e.g. run terraform, pulumi, etc)
 * Run kaniko inside the cluster and build and push your images.
 Suddenly, keptn turns into your CI
+* ...

+## Credits

+The credits of this service heavily go to @thschue and @augustin-dt who originally came up with this idea. :rocket:

 ## Compatibility Matrix